Ascendara/docs/troubleshooting/common-issues.md

 6. Try running the game in compatibility mode if issues persist

 ### Executable Not Found Launch Error
 This error occurs when Ascendara cannot locate the game's executable file.
-By default, Ascendara looks for an executable with the same name as the game in the download directory.
+By default, Ascendara looks for an executable with the same name as the game in the root download directory.
+However, many games place their executable in subfolders such as `bin`, `x64`, `Binaries`, or similar directories.

-To resolve this, update the executable path to its correct location.
+To resolve this, you can change or set the game's executable path in the games launch screen.
 Once set, Ascendara will remember this path for future launches.

 ## GameX Launch Issues
 The game handler script may experience issues launching certain games due to various factors: